FilipSequens/english-for-designers/README.md

-# Hi!
+# Hi! :shell:
-I'm Filip, a designer from Prague you can view some of my projects here
+I'm Filip, a designer from Prague.
+On this page you can view a few of my projects that I've done this semester.

+take a look!

 [Case study](case_study)